Tuesday's Scottish Gossip

 Croatia head coach Zlatko Dalic has told Rangers left-back Borna Barisic he is no longer international first choice because his team-mates are playing with "stronger clubs", Stuttgart's Borna Sosa having been preferred during the World Cup qualifiers.
 (Daily Record)

-Sweden head coach Janne Andersson says he left Celtic defender Carl Starfelt out of his matchday squad to face Kosovo on Saturday because AIK's Alex Milosevic would be a greater goal threat should they need a goal late in the game.
+Sweden head coach Janne Andersson says he left Celtic defender Carl Starfelt out of his matchday squad to face Kosovo on Saturday because AIK's Alex Milosevic would be a greater threat should they need a goal late in the game.
 (Scottish Sun)

 Hibernian striker Kevin Nisbet has told Scotland head coach Steve Clarke he is prepared to replace Lyndon Dykes as penalty taker if he is picked to face the Faroe Islands in Torshavn on Tuesday, with his Queens Park Rangers counterpart having missed from the spot against Israel on Saturday.
 (The Herald)